pages-themes/minimal/pages/guidelines.md

 The following order of tasks is shown to be efficient in published and ongoing projects.

-1. Pre-development stage: an initial scan of the relevant literature searching PubMed mainly for review articles.
+1. Pre-development stage: an initial scan of the relevant literature by searching PubMed.

 1. Forming a panel of domain experts: leading researchers (clinicians and biologist) knowledgeable in the field of the disease.

 1. Determining the scope of the disease map: identifying disease hallmarks, key modules to include and the desired granularity that suits the project.

+1. Designing the architecture of the map.

 1. Developing an overview map and start determining the content in close communication with the domain experts.
 An overview map outlines the main modules that are to be included and essentially reviews the future content of the detailed representation of disease mechanisms.

 1. Developing the first version of the map reusing information from other disease maps and pathway databases as much as possible to speed up the process of map construction.

-1. Finalise the comprehensive version of the map.
+1. Finalising the comprehensive version of the map.
 The refined version is complete and made accessible online for browsing, data interpretation and hypothesis generation, new disease-specific pathway modules are developed from scratch where necessary.

+1. Making the map accessible via publishing it in one of the online map navigation platforms.

+1. Collecting feedback and regularly updating the map.

 ### Recommended publications